 Watch the Hour of Power online and on television (Saturday at 6PM PST on TBN, Sunday at 8AM EST/PST on Lifetime)

-Written By Bobby Schuller
+Interview By Bobby Schuller

 Kevin Toney (KT) is a Grammy nominated musician and composer who has learned the formula for creating hit music.
 Kevin is a graduate of Howard University in Washington D.C., and is one of the original members of the jazz-soul group, the Blackbyrds.
 He is also an author, recently releasing his book "The Virtuous Man: Breaking the Men's Code."
 Kevin's latest CD is "Heart of Gratitude" and is available where CD's are sold.
 Bobby Schuller (BS) interviews Kevin.